It all started when...

 Tori continued her academic pursuits by applying for physiotherapy school in Australia.
 She gained entrance into the Curtin University Graduate Entry Masters of Physiotherapy or GEM program.
 She moved to Australia to focus on mastering professional skills and on seeing as much of Australia as she could.
 She met lasting friends and graduated in 2010.

 Tori returned home to Beaverlodge, married her high school sweetheart, and started her career as a full-time physiotherapist.
 In 2014 Tori felt she needed to advance her skills and she left her understanding husband at home while she returned to Australia and Curtin University to complete a Clinical Masters in Manipulative Physiotherapy.
 She has also pursued many postgraduate courses in pelvic health, Pilates, movement training, concussion, persistent pain and manual therapy.

 Tori was an integral part of the Grande Prairie Primary Care Network within the Chronic Pain Management Program as a physiotherapist until early 2017.
 This allowed her the fantastic opportunity to speak at the 2016 Alberta Pain Conference which is a yearly multidisciplinary health conference which displays evidence based practice for the treatment of persistent pain.
 She also gained many clinical tools and skills at this job.

 Tori returned home to her community, her husband, and their loveable black lab Dug.
 Tori and her husband enjoy the outdoors, hiking and camping and more.
 They try to stay healthy and fit in amongst their busy lives and enjoy fitness and the challenge of pilates.
-The Smiths are proud to say their baby girl Zoey Rae Smith was born June 22, 2017 and are excited for the new challenge of parenting.
+The Smiths are proud to say their baby girl Zoey Rae Smith was born June 22, 2017 and are waiting the arrival of another baby due in September 2019.

 Following is a list of post graduate courses and other education activities that Tori has undertaken to help serve you better: